 Records services are currently available one day per week and there can be a delay on requests of up to a week.
 We cannot accept any new transfers or returns of university records at this time.

 Affiliate University Colleges

-The Affiliate University College collections are also available for no-contact pickup and digital delivery.
+The Affiliate University College collections are also available for no-contact pickup.

 - Huron Library and Learning Services – Instructions and hours for Huron no-contact pickup